btc-script-explorer/scantool/README.md

 #### Quick Start (Bitcoin Core)

-Obviously, the following ip addresses, port numbers, username and password should be replaced by the ones used in your specific setup.
-Do not use the ones shown here.
+Obviously, the following ip addresses, port numbers, username and password must be replaced by the ones used in your specific setup.
+Do not use the example values shown here.

 1. Bitcoin Core Config Settings